industrial-edge/jenkins-cicd/pipeline/README.md

 8) Select branch you want your pipeline build from.

-9) Clik Apply & Save.
+9) Click Apply & Save.
 Your Pipeline is succesfully created!

 <img src="graphics/create_pipeline.gif" width="1000"/>